fleschutz/my-backups/docs/How to handle hard drives.md

 - Touch bare metal on computer case.
 Remove the power plug.
 - Hold a hard drive by the sides.
 - Be careful when installing data and power connectors to avoid damaging connector pins.

-- Avoid subjecting the hard drive to extreme temperatures.
+- AVOID subjecting the hard drive to extreme temperatures.
 - DO NOT touch the connectors or the Printed Circuit Board.
 - DO NOT walk or stand on carpet.
 They generate static electricity.
 - DO NOT drop, jolt, or shake the hard drive.
 This will damage the drive.